 Once enrolled in the Nursing Program, students who receive any final nursing theory grades below "C" (below 75%) and/or "Unsatisfactory" in any clinical component will be disqualified from the program.
-In the interest of patient safety, students who earn below a 75 % during the preclinical portion of Nursing 1 (after 3 exams) will also be disqualified from the program.
+In the interest of patient safety, students who earn below a 75 % during the preclinical portion of Nursing 1 (prior to the hospital clinical sequence) will also be disqualified from the program.
 The student will not be allowed to proceed to the clinical portion of Nursing 1.